boardfish/dissertation/contents/4-implementation.md

 cycle, when I had deployed to Heroku, I would also run through a set of checkout testing steps I devised as a manual end-to-end regression test.

-## Time constraints
+## Automated Testing

-If time were not an issue, I would have employed the following development
-practices:

-### Test coverage

-SimpleCov was the standard at UKCloud with regards to coverage testing.
-I would have employed this and aimed for at least 80% test coverage.
-In the end, my testing strategy was to cover only novel backend functionality that sat somewhere outside the standard Rails CRUD mold.
+I aimed to use test-driven development wherever it was most critical.
+Primarily, this meant securing controller routes and making sure that novel routes outside the standard Rails scaffold functioned as expected.
 This included:

 - additional routes created beyond a standard Rails scaffold, such as those that make the current user a maintainer/enthusiast or those that remove image